canada-ca/digital-playbook-guide-numerique/views-vues/automated-decision-automatise/en/algorithmic-impact-assessment.md

   "44": Do you have a mechanism to capture feedback by users of the system?
   "45": Do you have a recourse process planned or established for clients that wish to challenge the decision?
 aboutDecisionSection: About the Decision
-dataBusinessProcessSection: Data and Business Proecess
+dataBusinessProcessSection: Data and Business Process
 systemFunctionalitySection: System Functionality
 organizationalReadinessSection: Organizational Readiness
 automatedDecisionViewTitle: How should I implement an Automated Decision System? (draft)